Paul Moore (American football)

-Paul Neely Moore (January 23, 1918 – May 7, 1975) was an American football player.
+Paul Neely "June" Moore (January 23, 1918 – May 3, 1975) was an American football player.
+He played college football as a halfback for the Presbyterian Blue Hose from 1936 to 1939 and professional football for the Detroit Lions in 1940 and 1941.

+Early life

-A native of Okeechobee, Florida, Moore attended York High School and Presbyterian College, both in South Carolina.
-For three years, he played at the blocking-halfback position for the Presbyterian Blue Hose football team.
+Moore was born in 1918 in York, South Carolina.
+He attended York High School and Presbyterian College, both in South Carolina.
+He played college football as a blocking halfback for the Presbyterian Blue Hose football team from 1936 to 1939.

+Professional athlete

 Presbyterian coach Walter A. Johnson recommended that Detroit Lions coach Potsy Clark sign Moore.
 Clark invited Moore for a tryout, and Moore impressed.
 He played for two seasons as a blocking back and linebacker for the Lions.
-He appeared in 15 games during the 1940 and 1941 seasons.
+He appeared in 14 or 15 games during the 1940 and 1941 seasons.

+Moore also played minor league baseball.
+In January 1942, Moore enlisted in the United States Navy following the attack on Pearl Harbor.
+He was medically discharged from the Navy in 1943 and returned to the Lions in August 1943.
+He did not return to the team's regular season lineup.

+Family and later years

+Moore was married in March 1942 to Sally Virginia Gentel.
+Teammate Chuck Hanneman was his best man.

+Moore lived in later years at Okeechobee, Florida.
+He was a counselor at the Dunklin Memorial Camp there.
+He died there in 1975 at age 57 of an apparent heart attack.